pietgeursen/sbot-gossip/README.md

 - Set maximum number of peers to connect to, specified by protocol type.
 - Start and stop all connections.
 - Manager is 'off' by default, will only start trying to connect to peers when told to.
+- Supports multiple `routes` to a peer.
+There might be multiple ways to connect to a peer.
+Other modules in the stack are responsible for discovering routes to peers and then calling `addRouteToPeer(route)`.
+In this way we can support cases where we might discover a peer locally but also discover it via multiple rtc introducers.
+---

+Later Features:
 - Supports prioritising peers by `HIGH`, `MEDIUM`, `LOW` and `BANNED`.
 - Supports initial sync mode.
 TBD what this actually does, for now just one peer connection, all scheduling of other connections is off.
 - Supports "long term connections" where a peer can be specified to remain connected as long as possible.